FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 Following the minute’s silence, the Mayor welcomed students from Transition Year,

-Hazelwood College, Dromcollogher, who were in the public gallery observing the Meeting.--- 2
+Hazelwood College, Dromcollogher, who were in the public gallery observing the Meeting.
+---
+2

 1.